T

 +

 Visa requirements for Indonesia, including Yogyakarta, depend on your nationality.
-Many countries are eligible for a Visa on Arrival (VOA) or are visa-exempt for short stays.
-It is crucial to check the latest regulations with the Indonesian embassy or consulate in your home country before your travel dates.
+Many nationalities can enter visa-free for short stays (e.g., 30 days), while others may need to obtain a Visa on Arrival or a pre-arranged visa.
+It is crucial to check the latest regulations with the Indonesian embassy or consulate in your country before your travel date.